oarodriguez/python-cli-app-demo/README.md

 ## Installation of dependencies

 Dependencies are managed by [poetry], so it should be installed in the system.
 You should use poetry `1.2.2` or later, since the `poetry.lock` file format is compatible with those versions only.
+See [this page](https://python-poetry.org/blog/announcing-poetry-1.2.2/) for further details.
 Then, in the project root directory, execute

 ```shell
 poetry install